Cloudxtreme/KA/src/css/Readme.md

 #CSS

-This directory contains GTKCssProvider compatible CSS files used in Gideon.
+This directory contains GTKCssProvider compatible CSS files used in KA.